ntoles/tristan-wiki/pages/tristanv2/useful/tristanv2-writinguserfile.md

 folder: tristanv2
 ---

-In this section we are going to learn the basics of writing a user file in `Tristan v2`.
+In this section we are going to learn the basics of writing a user file in `Tristan-MP v2`.

 As an example we are going to write a user file for a two dimensional double periodic reconnection setup, since it involves some of the most basic and necessary routines and building blocks.